Arable/developer.arable.com/docs/guide/authentication.md

 ```
 /api/v2/locations/summary?apikey=dcd023786-00e1-4220-8a5c-23261821c1ff
 ```

-::: danger Security Risk
-Be aware of the risk when sharing your `API key` in a url.
-Anyone who gets your `API key` will get all the permission [scopes](#scopes) you granted to it.
-Only share an `API key` with an expiration datetime on it.
-You can modify or deactivate an `API key` after sharing it.
+::: warning Deprecation Warning
+Because of the security risk to `API keys` being visible in urls.
+We will deprecate this authentication method in a future release.
 :::

 ### Creation